fvalens11/DATA3402.Spring.2025/README.md

 ![image](https://github.com/user-attachments/assets/bf94ad45-f120-4761-a3d8-80d8e1473b25)

-*There wasn't many numerical features to begin with but these 2 show the Test and Train to be about the same.
+*There were not many numerical features to begin with but these 2 show the Test and Train to be about the same.

 #### Preprocessing / Clean up